Joaquin-M2/portfolio-website/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-### Tools
+### Resources

-This section shows a collection of tools (i.e. websites and tweets) that I have found useful for web development.
+This section shows a collection of resources (i.e. websites and tweets) that I have found useful for web development.

 The [backend repository](https://github.com/Joaquin-M2/portfolio-website-backend) was done as a requirement for this section due to the following functionalities:

 - Storage in the database of the data of each tool;
-- User authentication (so the favorite tools of each user can be stored in their own account);
+- User authentication (so the favorite resources of each user can be stored in their own account);
-- Adding, updating and deleting tools if the user account has the "Admin" role;
+- Adding, updating and deleting resources if the user account has the "Admin" role;
-- Storing "tags", so tools can be easily filtered;
+- Storing "tags", so resources can be easily filtered;
 - Adding, updating and deleting tags if the user account has the "Admin" role.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>